-I would also like to draw your attention on the fact that all briefings have been prepared for internal use and aimed at providing a factual, political and legal picture of the files that the Commissioner and her Cabinet members had to discuss with stakeholders.
+All briefings have been prepared for internal use and aimed at providing a factual, political and legal picture of the files that the Commissioner and her Cabinet members had to discuss with stakeholders.
 Their content includes therefore staff opinions and assumptions on the position of those stakeholders and of the Member States or third countries on a given topic.